Jumio/mobile-sdk-ios/docs/integration_faq.md

 The variable [`isShutterEnabled`](https://jumio.github.io/mobile-sdk-ios/Jumio/Classes/JumioScanView.html#/s:5Jumio0A8ScanViewC16isShutterEnabledSbvp) determines if a shutter button needs to be shown because the image has to be taken manually and returns a boolean.
 If the method returns true, you will have to display your own shutter button and call the method [`takePicture()`](https://jumio.github.io/mobile-sdk-ios/Jumio/Classes/JumioScanView.html#/s:5Jumio0A8ScanViewC11takePictureyyF) once it is clicked.

-**Note:** Please note that the variable `isShutterEnabled` does neither create nor display the actual shutter button!
+⚠️&nbsp;__Note:__ Please note that the variable `isShutterEnabled` does neither create nor display the actual shutter button!

 "Manual capturing" simply refers to the user being able to manually take a picture.
 "Fallback" refers to an alternative scan mode the SDK can resort to if possible, in case there is an issue during the original scanning process.
 The fallback scan mode might be manual capturing in some cases, but not all.